ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/Debian-Ubuntu/HOWTO Install and Configure a Shibboleth IdP v4.x on Debian-Ubuntu Linux with Apache2 + Jetty9.md

 ### Configure the attribute resolver (sample)

-1. Define which attributes your IdP can manage into your Attribute Resolver file.
-Here you can find a sample **attribute-resolver-sample.xml** as example:
+The attribute resolver contains attribute definitions and data connectors that collect information from a variety of sources, combine and transform it, and produce a final collection of IdPAttribute objects, which are an internal representation of user data not specific to SAML or any other supported identity protocol.

-    * Download the sample attribute resolver provided by IDEM GARR AAI Federation Operators (OpenLDAP / Active Directory compliant):
+1. Download the sample attribute resolver provided by IDEM GARR AAI Federation Operators (OpenLDAP / Active Directory compliant):
    * ```bash
      wget https://registry.idem.garr.it/idem-conf/shibboleth/IDP4/attribute-resolver-v4-idem-sample.xml -O /opt/shibboleth-idp/conf/attribute-resolver.xml
      ```

      If you decide to use the Solutions plain LDAP/AD, remove or comment the following directives from your Attribute Resolver file:

      ```xml
      Line 1:  useStartTLS="%{idp.attribute.resolver.LDAP.useStartTLS:true}"
      Line 2:  trustFile="%{idp.attribute.resolver.LDAP.trustCertificates}"
      ```

    * Configure the right owner:
      * `chown jetty /opt/shibboleth-idp/conf/attribute-resolver.xml`

 2. Restart Jetty to apply the changes:
    * `systemctl restart jetty.service`